UnarineL/alx-system_engineering-devops/0x19-postmortem/README.md

 ~Add automated tests for configuration files to detect issues before deployment

-~imprvoe logging and monitorig to provide more detailed insights into application errors
+~improve logging and monitorig to provide more detailed insights into application errors

 ~Conduct a postmortem review for any future incidents to identify and address potential weakness in the system.